How to Teach Boys to Respect Women

 We can over-emphasize this sameness, though, in a way that mutes the unique vulnerabilities that can arise in the male/female dynamic.
-The Bible calls on all of us to never treat any other human being as a means to an end, and not to fight or quarrel with one another.
-The Bible often, though, specifically, speaks to men against mistreating women, and toward the honor and care for women (Eph.
-5:25-30; 1 Tim.
-5:2; 1 Pet.
-3:7; Jas.
-1:27).
+The Bible calls on all of us to never treat any other human being as a means to an end and not to fight or quarrel with one another.

 How do we communicate this to the next generation?

-Do not let the young men around you ever see you waving away or justifying sexual predation, misogynistic comments, or violence against women.
+Do not let the young men around you see you justifying sexual predation, misogyny, or violence against women.